jpcamara/ruby_microbench/README.md

   $
   ```

-4. For good measure, execute `$ bash ../clean.sh` when finished.

 ### Interpretation

-The numbers represent the real execution time (wall-clock time) it took for each language to execute the given task. **A lower number indicates better performance.**
+The numbers represent the real execution time (wall-clock time) it took for each ruby version to execute the given task. **A lower number indicates better performance.**

 `bash ../run.sh` runs each program three times using the `runOnce` function and `awk` captures the real execution time.